MingyuYang-Yale/BENG469/SP25/Lab0-Basic of HPC and OOD/README.md

 ```

 ### Make a Directory
-Create a new directory called testdata
+Create a new directory called Lab0
 ```
-mkdir testdata
+mkdir lab0
 ```
 (mkdir means “make directory”)

 ### Copy a File
-The cp command works very much like mv, except it copies a file instead of moving it.
+The cp command to copy a file
 ```
-cp students-list.txt students-list-sp22.txt
+cp /gpfs/gibbs/project/beng469/beng469_my393/student-list-sp25.txt ./
 ```